adelphi-ed-tech/au-courses/courses/digital-literacies.md

 -------------------------

 ### Readings due:
 Freire, P. (1971).
 Chapter 2 from _Pedagogy of the Oppressed_.
-(M. B. RAMOS, Trans.).
+(M. B. Ramos, Trans.).
 New York: Herder and Herder.

 Week 2: What is Literacy
 -------------------------